COVID-19 Positive Case Notification Protocol for Students

 Required Student Actions

-Once a positive test is reported to SAFER, the team will reach out to the student for case investigation and contact tracing, education on self-isolation, and needed wrap-around health support services.
-Students are required to answer the questions posed by the SAFER team honestly and as accurately as possible.
+Once a positive test is reported to SAFER (the University’s contact tracing team), they will attempt to reach out to you for case investigation and contact tracing, education on self-isolation, and to connect you with any wrap-around health support services you may need.
+Please answer the questions posed by the SAFER team honestly and as accurately as possible.
+They are working under the Pima County Health Department and following Arizona Department of Health Services guidelines and procedures.

-UArizona employees who know of a student who has recently tested positive for COVID-19 must;
+UArizona instructors or supervisor who know of a student who has recently tested positive for COVID-19 must:

 Failure of students to follow safety and health requirements, including mandatory reporting of a positive COVID-19 test to Campus Health, may result in disciplinary action consistent with the Student Code of Conduct and applicable policies.
 Reports of student non-compliance should be made to the Dean of Students Office.

-A student’s medical information will only be disclosed to University personnel responsible for the public health of our campuses, and only on a need to know basis and in the least intrusive manner possible.
+A student’s medical information, including a positive COVID-19 test result, will be treated as confidential and private and will only be disclosed to University personnel responsible for the public health of our campuses.
+Positive test results are only shared on a need to know basis, in the least intrusive manner possible.

 COVID-19 in UArizona Class Settings

-After receiving notification of a positive student case, SAFER will initiate our campus manual contact tracing protocol and seek to alert all recent close contacts (6’ or less for 15 mins or more) of the infected individual that they may have been exposed.
-If a student who has tested positive attended an in-person class or activity, students and instructors in that same in-person class or activity will only be contacted by SAFER if they had close contact with the student who tested positive.
-The University will NOT notify or send a general message to all other students or instructors about test-positive individuals who attended an in-person class or activity.
+After receiving notification of a positive student case, SAFER will initiate our campus contact tracing protocol and seek to alert all recent close contacts of the infected individual (6’ or less for 15 mins or more) that they may have been exposed.
+If a student who has tested positive attended an in-person class or activity, students and instructors in that same in-person class or activity will only be contacted by SAFER if they had close contact with the student who tested positive or if there is reason to believe that there is classroom transmission.

-SAFER contract tracers also need to identify potential outbreaks in classrooms.
+SAFER contract tracers will also work to identify potential classroom outbreaks.
 If an outbreak (defined as two or more cases in a 14-day time period) is found, a notification will be sent to the SAFER contract tracers.
-The SAFER contact tracers will then begin a case investigation to determine if the transmission might have been in the classroom.
+The SAFER contact tracers will then begin a case investigation to determine if the transmission might have taken place in the classroom.
 If cases are identified as a potential classroom transmission incident, a SAFER team member may contact the instructor for more information.
-In most cases, instructors will not be told who tested positive but will be told how many students tested positive and that there may have been a classroom transmission case.
-Instructors may be told the identity of the case to determine where students are in relation to each other during the course if this information cannot be accurately obtained from the students.
+In most cases, instructors will not be told who tested positive but will be told how many students tested positive and that classroom transmission may have occurred.
+Instructors may be told the identity of the case to determine where students sit in relation to each other during the course, if this information cannot be accurately obtained from the student(s).

-Identifiable information about you may be used for limited and specific purposes, including to: conduct a case investigation using protocols established by the Pima County Health Department and the Arizona Department of Health Services, and to contact an instructor to support a case investigation.
+Identifiable information about a student may be used for limited and specific purposes, including: to conduct a case investigation using protocols established by the Pima County Health Department and the Arizona Department of Health Services, and to contact an instructor to support a case investigation.
+If PCHD/SAFER determines there is an outbreak associated with a classroom setting, the students and instructor in that course will be notified by the health department with further instructions on quarantine and testing.

-Note that all classrooms will be thoroughly cleaned by Facilities Management every day, to minimize the risk of disease spread.
-No special cleaning requests are needed for classrooms.
+Please note that all classrooms will be thoroughly cleaned by Facilities Management every day in order to minimize the risk of disease spread.